 Fix it: To fix a tooth fracture, your dentist may place a filling or a crown on the tooth.
 In some cases, if the fracture extends deeper into the tooth, it may require a root canal or extraction, Dr. Calnon says.

 Visit your dentist right away if you fracture your tooth.
 In the meantime, you can ease tooth pain by using an ice pack, rinsing your mouth with salt water and taking over-the-counter pain medicine, per the Cleveland Clinic.

 7. You Have Gum Disease

 Your gums could be the reason why your teeth hurt.
-Yep, mild forms of gum disease like gingivitis can initiate inflammation and irritation of the gum tissue (think: red, swollen gums that bleed when you brush your teeth), Dr. Calnon says.
+Yep, mild forms of gum disease like gingivitis can initiate inflammation and irritation of the gum tissue (think: red, swollen or itchy gums that bleed when you brush your teeth), Dr. Calnon says.